madphysicist/imprint/doc/installation.rst

 Imprint is packaged with a set of demo projects intended primarily for the :doc:`tutorials/tutorials`.
 The demos are not normally installed as part of Imprint, Instead, they are to be accessed through the source repository or the documentation :ref:`installation-documentation`, once that is built.
+See :ref:`tutorials-demos` for a complete list.

 .. _installation-tests: